funcfoo/https-gateway-lan/README.md

 - The Luadns allowed changing A record to LAN IP, but many routes have RFC1918 problem, you can set the route whitelist

-- The Cloudflare doesn't allow config LAN IP, you can use a custom DNS server, or config the route DNS
+- We recommend using Luadns, The Cloudflare doesn't allow config LAN IP, you can use a custom DNS server, or config the route DNS

 ## Guide